JayChuang8/GoLF-compiler/README.md

 5. The output will be MIPS assembly code printed to the console.

+*The ./input folder contains example GoLF test files that can be used as input to the compiler.*

 ## Usage Example
 Here's an example of how to use the GoLF compiler: